KomodoPlatform/developer-docs/docs/basic-docs/installations/asset-chain-parameters.md

 Use `ac_script` to send the founder's reward to a multisig address.

+Set `ac_founders=1` to stay compatible with most straum implementations.

 ## ac_pubkey

 The `ac_pubkey` parameter designates a pubkey for receiving payments from the network.
 These payments can come in the genesis block, in all blocks mined thereafter, and from every transaction on the network.